Getting Started as a Grad Student

 All incoming students should sign up for 3 courses at 3 credit hours per course, for a total of 9 hours.

 All incoming graduate students must take the 1 credit hour 8005 class (Introduction to Graduate Study) in addition to their 3 credit hour courses.
-8005 is taken in both the fall and spring semesters of the first year.
+8005 is taken in the fall semester of the first year.